DRC uses the Barton Reading and Spelling System to help bring students up to grade level literacy.

 The Barton System has all the essential components required by the No Child Left Behind Act and meets the National Institutes of Health description of best practices for students with dyslexia.
 Students who complete our program are fully capable of reading at a high school and even at a college level.

 While some students with dyslexia are gifted in math, there are others who find this to be an extremely difficult subject.
-Dyslexia Reading Connection teaches math using a method that has been shown to be highly effective for dyslexic students.
+Dyslexia Reading Connection teaches math using a specially designed Rock Solid Math program that has been shown to be highly effective for dyslexic students.

 Our tutors are trained in methods of math instruction that make sense to dyslexic students.
-These methods have been highly effective, and struggling students are able to achieve success in the subject in a relatively short time.
+These effective methods are proven to assist struggling students to achieve success in the subject in a relatively short time.

 This math system is a multi-sensory approach to teaching dyslexic students.
 Our students learn math in a similar, yet different manner than most programs in schools.
 A different method is necessary since memorization is so hard for our students.